kaustubh-sadekar/SPAD-Simulator/index.md

         Figure 4 - GIF illustrating the effect of FWHM on the laser pulse and the corresponding depth estimates.
     </p>

 3. Setting the laser power - The laser power can be controlled using another controllable parameter &Phi;<sub>sig</sub>.
 It is the average number of signal photons (or laser photons) per laser cycle.
-Following GIF illustrates the effect of &Phi;<sub>sig</sub> on the signal-to-background ratio (SBR) and the depth estimates.
+The following GIF illustrates the effect of &Phi;<sub>sig</sub> on the signal-to-background ratio (SBR) and the depth estimates.
 We observe that reducing the &Phi;<sub>sig</sub> results in poor SBR and increasing it results in better SBR.

     <p align='center'>
       <img src='images/effect_of_FWHM.png' width="80%">